What causes your pet allergy?

 - Anti-Allergy mattresses are recommended for keeping all allergens away from you whilst sleeping.
 It is also recommended to change your bed every 7 years and allergy sufferers should ensure their bed is anti-allergy.

-- When choosing a vacuum, ensure that is has an allergen filter, so you will get the optimum allergy protection clean every time.
+- When choosing a vacuum, ensure that has an allergen filter, so you will get the optimum allergy protection clean every time.

 Can I still have pets with an allergy?